cscart/docs/api/index.rst

 Delete Object
 -------------

-In order to delete an object, send a DELETE HTTP request to the URL that refers to the according object.
+To delete an object, send a DELETE HTTP request to the URL that refers to the according object.

 Only URLs referring to particular object IDs can be used (i.e. you cannot delete all products at once.)